A basic human right

 For children and adults to be denied the opportunities and basic dignities of life because of the lack of a birth certificate is a huge injustice.
 And this is precisely why Toybox started its birth registration programmes for street children.
 By helping children secure a seemingly simple piece of paper, we can support them challenge and tackle the injustices they already face as a consequence of living on the streets.
 We stand by them to ensure they can access the opportunities and services they desperately need and rightly deserve.

 We initially started this work in Guatemala City in 2013, with an initial target of just 100 children.
-Since then, we have expanded the programme into Nepal, Bolivia and El Salvador and have registered over 8,000 children during this time.
+Since then, we have expanded the programme into Bolivia, El Salvador, Kenya, Sierra Leone, India, and Nepal and have registered over 8,000 children during this time.
 Our partners work to identify unregistered street children, and then support them through the stages of getting their identity documents.
 This is not just an ‘administration process’ though - it also does wonders for a child’s self-esteem.
 When you register a child, they can go from feeling utterly worthless to suddenly having a birthday they can celebrate, like other children around them.
 The simple fact of having an official identity can give a child the confidence to believe in themselves for the rest of their lives.
 And gaining these documents can truly be the turning point in helping them to see what a life beyond the streets could look like.

 Our birth registration work does not stop here though - we also continue to support children and families once they have been registered to access the services and the support they may need.
 We work with local communities to raise awareness of the benefits of registration and, on a national level, we work with governments and civil society to improve registration services through training and the appropriate use of technology.
 It’s a truly collaborative process and one that makes such a difference to the lives of children now, and for generations to come.